 - research data publication, indexing, quality, and discovery

-- data wrangling, integration, provenance
+- data wrangling, integration, and provenance of scientific data

-- trend analysis, prediction, and visualization
+- trend analysis, prediction, and visualization of research topics

-- crowdsourcing and collaboration
+- crowdsourcing and collaboration in science

-- corroboration, validation, trust, and reproducibility
+- corroboration, validation, trust, and reproducibility of scientific results

-- scalable computing, analysis, and learning
+- scalable computing, analysis, and learning for Data Science

-- smart and semantic web services, executable workflows
+- scientific web services and executable workflows

 - socio-technical systems

-- social impacts of data science
+- social impacts of Data Science